howard-haowen/blog.ai/_posts/draft-IOL.md

 ## Past problem set

 The whole point of the competition is not so much the scope of linguistic knowledge one has as the analytic ability of accounting for the systematic patterns buried in the data.
-The  process is actually quite similar to solving LeetCode proble
+The  process is actually quite similar to solving programming problems on [LeetCode](https://leetcode.com).

-I chose this topic because I saw this following problem set from the 2018 competition, which happens to be relevant to one of my favorite research topics.
+Take this problem set from the 2018 competition for instance.
-The problem set comes from Terêna

 [problem](https://ioling.org/booklets/iol-2018-indiv-prob.en.pdf)